bJayakrishnan/DAA-Project/src/README.md

 The following instruction shows how to compile and executes the file.

-Navigate to the src folder.

 TSP using dynamic programing is used to compare the results.

 Change the input file in the command line argument for different testcase.

+Navigate to the src folder.
+Executes the following commands

 ---------------------------------------------------------------------------------